solislemuslab/IntBio-NitFix/symbiosis_sorted_all_sample_consensus_sequences_50percent/report/analysis_report.md

 The main recommended tree for interpretation is the **strict single-dominant pct80/depth10/N<=20 nm5000 tree** with **387** sample-derived consensus sequences.
 Also, I report the  **mixed-IUPAC pct80/depth10/N<=20 nm5000 tree** and  **single-dominant pct60/depth10/N<=40 nm5000 tree** trees, but their UFBoot support did not fully converge even with additional iterations.

+## Interpretation Notes

+The MC controls (`MC-1` and `MC-2`) were used only as background checks because there were only two of them, so they are not strong enough to define a strict present/absent filter.
+Mixed-IUPAC calls mean that some positions in a sample had evidence for more than one nucleotide, which may suggest more than one `nifH` template in the sample.
+However, this is not direct proof of multiple organisms, because the method does not connect variants across the full gene into separate haplotypes.
+The tips in the sample trees are reconstructed `nifH` consensus sequences from samples, not confirmed bacterial species.
+BLAST labels such as `Mesorhizobium` or `Bradyrhizobium` should therefore be read as the closest known `nifH` reference match, not as final species identification.

 ## Main Inputs

 | Input | Method/code run | Result/output |